 Kayaking and SUP

-Boats & Bikes, located at the dock near River Vista Apartments, offers season passes and hourly rentals for kayaking and other water activities such as pedal boats and stand-up paddle boards (SUP) from May through September.
-From their dock, it’s easy to make your way to the Keeper of the Plains for an unforgettable view.
+Boats & Bikes, located at the dock near River Vista Apartments, offers season passes and hourly rentals for kayaking and other water activities such as pedal boats and stand-up paddle boards (SUP) from May through September, depending on river conditions.

 Self-guided Mural Tours